Skip to main content

 Delicious recipes & ingredients delivered straight to your door

-*Offer only valid for new customers with qualifying auto-renewing subscription purchase.
-‘Up to 10 Free Meals’ offer is based on total discount given on first box for a 4-person, 5-recipe plan.
+*Offer only valid for new customers with qualifying auto-renewing subscription purchase or former customers who deactivated over 270 days prior to using this voucher.
+‘10 Free Meals’ offer is based on total discount given on first box for a 4-person, 5-recipe plan, and expires 21 days after offer purchase at 11:59 PM ET.
 Customers who purchase a plan of greater value will receive more than 10 free meals, while customers who purchase a plan of lesser value will receive less than 10 free meals.
-‘Free High Protein Item for Life’ offer is based on a limit of one free item per box for as long as a customer remains active; if subscription is canceled, this offer becomes invalid and will not be reinstated upon reactivation.
+'Free for Life' offer is based on a limit of one free item per box for as long as a customer remains active; if subscription is canceled, this offer becomes invalid and will not be reinstated upon reactivation.
 Shipping fee applies on all deliveries after the first box.
 Not valid on premiums, meal upgrades, add-ons, taxes or shipping fees.
 May not be combined with gift cards or any other promotion.
 No cash value.
 Void outside the U.S. and where prohibited.
 Offer cannot be sold or otherwise bartered.
 HelloFresh has the right to end or modify any offer at any time.
 Additional restrictions may apply.
 See https://www.hellofresh.com/termsandconditions for more.